Cedar-81/Portfoliov2/README.md

 # PortfolioV2

 Welcome to PortfolioV2!
 This repository contains two directories: `portfoliov2-backend` and `portfoliov2-frontend`.
+This is a version2 update to my portfolio website do well to check it out.

 `portfoliov2-backend` contains the Sanity CMS project that provides schemas and data models for the portfolio. `portfoliov2-frontend` contains the Next.js project that serves as the frontend for the portfolio.